scmorrison/uzu/README.md

         │   ├── fonts
         │   ├── img
         │   ├── js
+        ├── partials              # Theme specific partials.
+These will override any top-level │   ├── footer.tt         # partials with the same file name.
         └── layout.mustache       # Theme layout file
 ```
 See [uzu-starter](https://github.com/scmorrison/uzu-starter) for a full example.